Janpath

-Janpath (meaning People's Path, formerly known as Queensway), is one of the main roads in New Delhi.
-It starts out as Radial Road 1 in Connaught Place, adjacent to Palika Bazaar, and runs north–south perpendicular to, and past Rajpath (the "Rulers' path").
-Originally called Queen's Way, it was an important part of Lutyens' design of the Lutyens' Delhi, upon the inauguration of new capital of India in 1931.
+Janpath (meaning People's Path, formerly known as Queensway) is one of the main roads in New Delhi.
+It starts out as Radial Road 1 in Connaught Place, adjacent to Palika Bazaar, and runs north–south perpendicular to Kartavya Path (earlier Rajpath or the "Rulers' path").
+Originally called Queen's Way, it was an important part of Lutyens' design of the administrative New Delhi, upon the inauguration of new capital of India in 1931.
 Janpath Market is one of the most famous markets for tourists (both Indian and foreign) in New Delhi.
 The market essentially is a long line of boutique stores selling products which are hard to find in the malls and multi-chain stores of the city.
 The long line of boutiques is for budget travellers and shoppers, buyers of handicrafts and garments, curio and numerous Indian-style fast-food places.
+It was created during the Construction of New Delhi.

 Overview

 In the north this road stretches from the Connaught Place.
 In the south it ends up at the intersection of Dr APJ Abdul Kalam Road and junction of South end road and Tees January Marg, where Hotel Claridges lies.

 Commercial offices can be found along Janpath, as its central location accounts for high real estate values.
 Also on the stretch are the Western Court and Eastern Court buildings, the former serves as a transit hostel for members of parliament, while the latter is a post office and Mahanagar Telephone Nigam Ltd (MTNL) office.
 To the south of Rajpath, the road is largely residential, with the exception of the National Museum, and large Lutyen's bungalow of Ministers.